On Intersecting IFS Fractals with Lines: Preliminary Concepts

 \section{Preliminary Concepts}

-The attractors of Iterated Function Systems - IFS Fractals - were first defined and examined by Hutchinson \cite{ba00007}, and may be the most elementary fractals possible.
+The attractors of Iterated Function Systems - IFS fractals - were pioneered by Hutchinson\cite{ba00007}, further discussed by Barnsley and Demko\cite{ba00017}, and may be the most elementary fractals possible.
 They are the attractors of a finite set of affine linear contraction mappings on $\R^d$ - the ``function system'' - which when combined and iterated to infinity, converges to an attracting limit set, the IFS fractal itself.
-We begin by defining the generating maps of an IFS Fractal, and go on to stating its existence and uniqueness.
+We begin by defining the generating maps of an IFS fractal, and go on to stating its existence and uniqueness.